6 Ways to Upgrade Your Style on a Budget

 Here are a few tips to get you started on upgrading your style on a budget:

-Among the best things to invest in when it comes to fashion are the so-called classic pieces.
-These include things like a structured blazer, a trench coat, a tailored business suit, a leather bag, a knit sweater, and court shoes.
-Of course, you can’t go wrong with well fitting high-quality denim jeans.
+Among the best things to invest in when it comes to fashion are the so called 'classic pieces'.
+These include items like a structured blazer, a trench coat, a tailored business suit, a leather bag, a knit sweater and court shoes.
+Of course, you can’t go wrong with well fitting high quality denim jeans either.
+Choose practical items like from la police gear so that they will meet your lifestyle.

 When you purchase these items, it’s best to go for a neutral palette.
-Aside from black and white, you can also go for navy blue, grey, varying shades of brown, and taupe.
-These colors can serve as an anchor for all your bold and bright accessories, which will result in a put-together look.
+Aside from black and white, you can also go for navy blue, grey, varying shades of brown and taupe.
+These colours can serve as an anchor for all your bold and bright accessories, which will result in a put together look.

-If you’re looking for designer items, thrift stores are a literal treasure trove.
-In some cases, you may find high-fashion labels that are 50% off their original price—sometimes even cheaper!
+If you’re looking for designer items, charity shops are a literal treasure trove.
+You may find high-fashion labels that are 50% off their original price, sometimes even cheaper!
 You just have to be patient to find really good pieces.

-Before you go into a thrift store, however, you need to be prepared.
+Before you go into a charity shop, however, you need to be prepared.
 First, pay attention to the fabric.
-Ideally, you’re looking for natural ones, like cotton, wool, and silk.
+Ideally you’re looking for natural materials, like cotton, wool and silk.
 If you want something more affordable, look for fabric blends with more natural material (e.g., 80% cotton, 20% polyester).
 You should also do your homework with regard to how authentic designer pieces look and feel like.
-There are plenty of knock-offs in thrift stores, so you have to be extra vigilant to not be duped.
+There are plenty of knock-offs around, so you have to be extra vigilant to not be duped.
 It's worth checking the care instructions too as you wont want the expense of dry cleaning.

 Mind Your Body Shape and the Fit of Your Clothes

 It’s also crucial to get the right fit.
-This is why celebrities always look good, no matter what they wear—their tailoring ensures clothes fit them just right.
+This is why celebrities always look good, no matter what they wear.
+Their tailoring ensures clothes fit them just right.
 If you find something you like and that suits your body shape, but is just a tiny bit snug or loose, go to a tailor and have it altered.
-Those few extra dollars you spend will make you look like a million bucks!
+Those few extra pounds you spend will make the clothes look much higher quality.

 Match Your Metals

-If you’re going to wear clothes, shoes, and accessories with metal or metal-looking embellishments, like chains, buttons, or buckles, make sure to match their colors.
+If you’re going to wear clothes, shoes and accessories with metal or metal looking embellishments, like chains, buttons, or buckles, make sure to match their colours.
 In short, gold with gold, silver with silver, and so on.
 Doing this will help you create a more unified look.
-The same principle applies to jewelry, like earrings, bracelets, and necklaces.
+The same principle applies to jewellery, like earrings, bracelets and necklaces.

 Of course, you should do your best not to go overboard with your embellished clothes and accessories.
 Not only will this weigh down your look, literally and figuratively, but it can also make you look gaudy.